-Ronald Healiss was born in West Derby suburb of Liverpool on 23rd April 1914.
-As a young boy he was a strong swimmer and spent many hours teaching younger children how to swim, little did he know just how useful these skills would be later in life.
+Ronald was born in West Derby suburb of Liverpool.
+As a youngster he was a strong swimmer and spent many hours teaching younger children how to swim – little did he know just how useful this skill would be later in life.

-After being demobilised in 1946 he looked for jobs as a cook, but struggling to find anything in this line of work he found employment in one of the many manufacturing companies in area as a Commissionaire, which gave him the opportunity to join the Corps of Commissionaires due to long military service.
-He rose to become Chief Commissionaire at Skefko Ball Bearing Co Ltd and was a trusted, personal assistant to the Directors and Senior Management of the SKF Group.
+After being demobilised in 1946, Ronald looked for jobs as a cook, but struggling to find anything in this line of work, he found employment in one of the many manufacturing companies in area as a commissionaire, which gave him the opportunity to join the Corps of Commissionaires due to long military service.
+He rose to become Chief Commissionaire at Skefko Ball Bearing Co.
+Ltd and was a trusted personal assistant to the Directors and Senior Management of the SKF Group.

-Although he managed to record his memories in Arctic Rescue he rarely talked about his experiences and could never be found on Remembrance Sunday while other members of the family watched the commemoration at the Cenotaph on television.
-One of his saddest times was the cessation of his meagre disability pension from the War Office soon after the publication of his book and would wonder whether he had raised too many questions over the tragedy of HMS Glorious and the huge numbers of lives that were lost.
+Although Ronald recorded his memories in Arctic Rescue, he rarely talked about his experiences and could never be found on Remembrance Sunday while other members of the family watched the commemoration at the Cenotaph on television.
+One of the saddest times was the cessation of his meagre disability pension from the War Office soon after the publication of his book, which left him wondering whether he had raised too many questions over the tragedy of HMS Glorious and the huge numbers of lives that were lost.

-In 1979 he retired but sadly passed away on Christmas Day the following year at the age of sixty-six.
-He was warned by Naval Surgeons in Scotland after rescue in the Arctic that if he survived the effects of the extreme frostbite, then if he reached age 50 he would have the body of a man of 80!
+Ronald retired in 1979 but sadly passed away on Christmas Day the following year, at the age of sixty-six.
+He had been warned by Naval Surgeons in Scotland after his rescue in the Arctic that if he survived the effects of the extreme frostbite, then if he reached the age of 50 that he would have the body of an 80 year old!

 Arctic Rescue: A Memoir of the Tragic Sinking of HMS Glorious